nam178/MembershipAPI/README.md

 ### Test step 4: Try de-activating other users

-Because current user is admin of application 1, and it has accquired token under application 1, it can activate/deactivate any users (for application 1 only).
+Because the current user is the admin of application 1, and it has accquired token under application 1, it can activate/deactivate any users (for application 1 only):

 ```
 curl -X PUT \